 So many reading programs claim to have the “one” solution when it comes to reading difficulties.
 The reality is that the real solution to overcome reading difficulties depends on what is at the root of the struggle with reading.

 I have an eBook that explains in-depth what to look for and how to help.
 Ruling Out a Reading Difficulty: A Parent’s Guide to Determining the Root of a Reading Difficulty and How to Help… Without the Overwhelm! was written specifically for parents to help close the gap on why an individual may be having difficulty with reading.
-It goes over various roots of a difficulty with reading, signs to look for regarding each, and offers guidance for how to help individuals work through them to get on a successful reading path.
+This eBook goes over various roots of a reading struggle and what to look for regarding each.
+Simple and targeted solutions are provided for working through each root.
+This is the ultimate guide to get your struggling reader on a successful reading path once and for all!

 Good Fit Books are a Must!